ethancowey/FDM-Brand-Game/README.md

 npm run start
 ```
 You should see in the console Server Started.
-The server will run at localhost:3000
+The server will run at localhost:3000 it connects to our external Mongodb Atlas database using this connection uri:
+mongodb+srv://Team25:1vnSXJdmhQQDs5nb@cluster0.clvze.mongodb.net/Team25?retryWrites=true&w=majority

 Running the Front-end
 -